rayarachelian/lisaem/README.md

 ## 2020.02.22

+Fixed a bunch of windowing stuff for Windows.
+Still have some macos x issues when scale is other than 1.0 regarding refreshes, which leaves a white area near the Lisa's display.
+The disappearing window issue from 2020.02.22 is fixed (window resizing issue).

+2Y, 2X,3Y modes still have mouse issues and there are still other bugs.

+## 2020.02.22

 I've made many fixes, but there are still about a dozen bugs left.
 Most notably when the scale is changed the window size is wrong.
 On macos x it sometimes disappears entirely because it goes to size zero.
 A temporary